Due to the stellar weather, summer is probably the best time of the year to visit one of America’s prettiest cities, San Diego.

 Heading to the area to celebrate Independence Day?
 Then check out our post on things to do in San Diego 4th of July Weekend.

 Vacation during the tail end of summer ?
 Here are a few fun things to do in San Diego Labor Day Weekend.

-Regular admission to a number of of these popular San Diego activities are included on the Go San Diego® Card.
+Regular admission to a number of these attractions are available on the Go San Diego Card.

 San Diego Harbor Cruise

 There are many fun San Diego boat tours that explore the beautiful San Diego Harbor.